As a hacker, you need to identify vulnerabilities in a target system quickly. The easiest way to do this is with an Nmap vulnerability scan.

 It might be worthwhile doing a quick vulners scan and, if you don’t find anything exploitable, then doing a more comprehensive vulscan scan.

 That said, Nmap is not the only vulnerability scanner you can use.
 You can use a range of free and commercial vulnerability scanners to find security weaknesses you can exploit.
-Read The Best Vulnerability Scanners for Kali Linux in 2023 to learn more.
+Read The Best Vulnerability Scanners for Kali Linux to learn more.

 The Nmap vulnerability scan is an enumeration technique you must master as a penetration tester.
 Nmap is not just a tool for performing network scanning anymore.
 The powerful Nmap Scripting Engine (NSE) unlocks the full power of this tool and turns it into a complete vulnerability scanning command line application.